Spitfire-Frozone/BeginnerSQL/SQL_Part2_SQLStatements.md

 Now we know what can make up some SQL statements, below I shall detail how to use some of the common keywords.

 ### SELECT
-Select is the be-all and end-all of keywords.
+SELECT is the be-all and end-all of keywords.
 Most if not all SQL statements that retrive information from a database will start with you selecting some level of information from a table.
 ~~~
 SELECT [field(s)]
 FROM [table];